Courses

 Overall the course covers 9 Units, 5 core subjects and 4 electives, these include:

-Further to the above core subjects, the below elective can also be added if you require the ability to provide pain management.
+Further to the above core subjects, the below electives can also be added if you require the ability to provide pain management.

-• provide pain management PUAEME005- If added to the training program an Extra training day and pre-course will be required.
+- Provide pain management PUAEME008- If added to the training program an Extra training day and pre-course will be required.

 This training is a full qualification and not a unit of competency such as Remote Area First Aid.